mnemnion/loon/notes/bluesky/bridge.md

 For any interface, there can be a single canonical best fit.
 For the bridge, it is the laptop and desktop computer.
 A bridge may be squeezed into a jeejaw but we depend on the user having access to keys and a trackpad.
 The trackpad/mouse/trackball/clit/moveypointey is both optional and useable, won't be referred to often, and does what you expect.

 The screen of a bridge is rectangular, and is composed of a grid of cells, in rows and columns.
 A typical Unicode point fills exactly one cell on a bridge.
-Not all Unicode points are typical; Chinese being what it is, the atypical may even outnumber the typical, but in either case, all Unicode points have an exact and predictable effect when displayed by the cells of a bridge.
+Not all Unicode points are typical; Chinese being what it is, the atypical may even outnumber the typical, in any case, all Unicode points have an exact and predictable effect when displayed by the cells of a bridge.

 This is not the only use of cells.
 It is the *typical* use of cells.
 We use monospacing because we are hackers, and it is correct to our purposes.
 When we wish to display graphical elements, we do so.